Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Namche Bazaar

-We will leave Namche Bazaar and trek towards Tengboche, passing through beautiful pine forests and small villages.
-The trail will have ups and downs, making it challenging, but the stunning views of Everest, Lhotse, and Ama Dablam will be rewarding.
-Along the way, we might spot musk deer, pheasants, and Himalayan Thars.
+We will leave Namche Bazaar after a pleasant acclimatization day.
+We’ll leave Namche after breakfast and make our way towards Tengboche, which passes through beautiful pine forests and small villages.
+The trail features ups and downs that make the trek quite challenging, but the stunning views of Everest, Lhotse, and Ama Dablam will make our adventure worthwhile.
+Along the way, we might spot some wildlife like Danphe (national bird of Nepal), Himalayan tahr (wild goat), Himalayan Musk Deer (Moschus leucogaster).

-After reaching Phunki Thenga, we will ascend continuously to Tengboche, where we can visit the famous Tengboche Monastery, the largest Buddhist monastery in the Khumbu region.
-The monastery offers breathtaking views of the surrounding peaks, making it a perfect spot for reflection and rest.
-We will spend the night in either Tengboche or the nearby village of Deboche.
+On the way, we will reach Phunki Thenga, where we can stay to have lunch.
+After lunch, we will continue to ascend to Tengboche, where we can visit the renowned Tengboche Monastery, the largest Buddhist monastery in the Khumbu region.
+The monastery offers breathtaking views of the surrounding peaks, making it an ideal spot for reflection and relaxation.
+We will spend the night at Tengboche and have dinner there.

 Trek Time: